Lon Simmons: Career

-His radio career began in Elko, Nevada, calling Elko High School football and basketball games on KELK.
+Simmons' radio career began in Elko, Nevada, calling Elko High School football and basketball games on KELK.
 He first announced baseball for a semipro league in Marysville, California.
 After spending three years broadcasting Fresno State sports on KMJ, Simmons came to San Francisco in 1957 as the sports director at KSFO.
 That year, he was the color commentator for the San Francisco 49ers of the National Football League, teaming with play-by-play announcer Bob Fouts, the father of Pro Football Hall of Fame quarterback Dan Fouts.

 In 1958, Simmons took over as play-by-play announcer on 49ers radio broadcasts, paired with former 49er Gordy Soltau.
 Years later, he worked with KSFO disc-jockey Gene Nelson and then with former NFL player and KPIX-TV sports director Wayne Walker.
-Also in 1958, he became the second announcer for the newly relocated San Francisco Giants of Major League Baseball, teaming with lead announcer Russ Hodges, who moved with the team from New York.
+Also in 1958, Simmons became the second announcer for the newly relocated San Francisco Giants of Major League Baseball, teaming with lead announcer Russ Hodges, who moved with the team from New York.
 To complement Hodges' "Bye Bye Baby!" home run call, Simmons created his own, "Tell It Goodbye!"
 When Hodges retired after the 1970 season (he died in April 1971), Simmons was promoted to lead announcer and teamed with Bill Thompson.
 This pairing lasted through the 1973 season.
-Al Michaels and Art Eckman became the Giants radio announcers on KSFO in 1974.
+Al Michaels and Art Eckman became the Giants' radio announcers on KSFO in 1974.